Child and parent riding mountain bikes at Mammoth Bike Park

 What protection equipment do I need to ride the park?

-We recommend a full face helmet, knee and elbow pads, sturdy shoes, gloves, eye protection & sunscreen.
+We recommend a full-face helmet, knee and elbow pads, sturdy shoes, gloves, eye protection, and sunscreen.
 All protective items are available to rent.

 What ability levels do you have trails for?